Park Ridge, Illinois

 Cost of Living

-The neighborhood in which a care community is based will have a significant impact on the price of care.
-The total cost of living can be a major influence when choosing which care option is the best fit for your family.
 The rent burden for Park Ridge is around 19.8% of the average person’s monthly income.
-The median monthly rent in Park Ridge is $1,871 and the median home value for Park Ridge is $413,133.
+Per month, the median rent in Park Ridge is about $1,871 per month and the median home value in Park Ridge is about $413,133.

 Demographics and Values

 In Park Ridge, 7.4% consider themselves widows, 4.4% live in poverty, 8.0% have some form of disability, and 64.2% participate in the labor force.
 The total population of Park Ridge consists of 37,494 people.
 Park Ridge has a population density of 2,042 people per square mile.
 In terms of education, 57.1% have a college degree, 24.1% have a graduate degree, and 15.9% have a high-school diploma.
 Out of the total city population, 48.2% are male and 51.8% are female.
 The median age of Park Ridge is 44 years old.
 In Park Ridge, 4.5% of the population are veterans of the United States military.
 Racially, the population of Park Ridge is 6.6% Hispanic, 0.4% black, 1.9% mixed race, 4.9% Asian, 1.4% other or not specified, 91.1% white, 0.0% Native American, and 0.3% Pacific Islander or Native Hawaiian.